-Published on 2 January 2016 by Rhi
+Published on by Therese

 Back in August it was announced that two gaming power houses, Betfair and Paddy Power were set to merge in a move that would shakeup the industry and create a super power, the likes of which has never been seen before.
 Paddy Power made their name on the high street, later moving online, successfully, where their high street competitors failed.
 Betfair began life online, as the worlds first online betting exchange, where gamblers would bet against each other, not the house.

 Now, four months on from the original merger announcement, it has been confirmed that the move has been approved by the shareholders of both Betfair and Paddy.
 There is still a long way to go, as the action has still to gain approval by the court and the Consumer & Competition Protection Commission, however 99% of share holders at Paddy Power and Betfair approved, and the Competition Markets Authority is also onboard.